And Sho, 2018 comes to an end and it's been an outstanding year

 Martin Kocsis climbed the obvious open groove right of Moby the Eunuch at Malin Beg.
 If you keep to the line and don't have massively high side runners in Moby then you're looking at E3 5b, with side runners you'd still swing but you wouldn't hit the deck.

 The uninhabited islands of Inishillintry live to the east of Cruit Island and comprise two separate islands joined together by a non-tidal sandbar.
 The tidal inlet between the islands contains an excellent wee wall above a deep channel.
-The free mini guide to the island is a download here, Inishillintry guidebook Download
+The free mini-guide to the island is a download here, Inishillintry guidebook

 This island is only the second place in Donegal that I have found any safe deep water soloing.
-The other location is Tor na Dhumhcha sea stack in Gweedore, Gweedore Guidebook Download
+The other location is Tor na Dhumhcha sea stack in the Gweedore Guidebook

-Both these locations allow safe deep water soloing, if the sea is behaving itself and close attention to the tide state is required to ensure a deep wet landing.
+Both these locations allow safe deep water soloing if the sea is behaving itself and close attention to the tide state is required to ensure a deep wet landing.
 I've put a lot more information in this Deep Water Soloing blog post.

 The summits of many of the sea stack seen considerable action and ascents this year with Cnoc na Mara seeing 6 ascents during the summer.

-Nikki Bradley standing on the summit of Bristi Stack
+Nikki Bradley on the summit of Bristi Sea Stack

-Monty and Isla Halls on the summit of Realm of the Senses sea stack
+Monty and Isla on top of Realm of the Senses sea stack